-According to information released by the United Nations, more than 40% of the total population (25 million people) are undernourished, have limited access to basic services, and are in need of humanitarian assistance.
+According to information released by the United Nations, more than 43 percent of the country’s total population of 25 million are undernourished, have limited access to basic services, and are in need of humanitarian assistance.
 As humanitarian organisations have not been able to conduct assessments in the country over the past few years, the current situation remains unclear.
 The country is also prone to extreme weather conditions, particularly droughts, floods, and storms.

-Due to the international sanctions adopted against North Korea in early 2013, international bank transfers into the country are more difficult to carry out, which affects the functioning of humanitarian agencies.
+Due to the international sanctions adopted against North Korea in early 2013, it is more difficult to make international bank transfers into the country, which affects the functioning of humanitarian agencies.

 The food and nutrition situation remains fragile and subject to deterioration in case of shocks.
-According to the Food and Agriculture Organization (FAO), crop production in 2017 was severely affected by a prolonged dry spell, which threatened food security for a large part of the country's population.
+According to the Food and Agriculture Organization (FAO), crop production in 2018 plunged below five million tonnes for the first time in more than a decade as the country continued to experience natural disasters, which threatened food security for a large part of the country's population.
 The overall chronic undernutrition and micronutrient deficiencies across the country remain worrying.
 Although child undernutrition has steadily declined over the past decade, additional efforts are required to improve children's conditions.
-According to the latest nutrition survey in 2012, stunting (low height compared to age) prevalence was reported at 28%, which is considered a “medium” public health concern by the World Health Organization (WHO).
+According to the latest nutrition survey in 2017, stunting (low height compared to age) prevalence was reported at 19 percent, which is considered a “medium” public health concern by the World Health Organization (WHO).

 Recurrent natural disasters, ranging from extended droughts and severe flooding to occasional typhoons, compound people’s vulnerabilities and need for humanitarian assistance.

 In response to the large-scale flooding and landslides that hit the provinces of North and South Hwanghae in late August 2018, the European Union committed €100 000 for the International Federation of the Red Cross to provide essential assistance such as shelter, hygiene kits, water purification tablets, and kitchen sets to those most affected.

 In 2016, the EU offered €300 000 for the provision of life-saving relief items to families affected by devastating flooding that swept across large parts of the northernmost province of North Hamgyong.